 These tend to be large condenser microphones like the Blue Yeti, Blue Snowball, Audio-Technica AT2020USB+, etc.

 In many cases, these microphones are less directional than many on-camera microphones.
-So if you are making videos at your desk and need more freedom to move, these could well be a good choice for you.
+So, if you are making videos at your desk and need more freedom to move, these could well be an excellent choice for you.
 The main problem is that an iPhone does not have a USB socket.

 Well, that’s not as much of a problem as you might think.
 An Apple Lightning to USB3 Camera Adapter will allow you to connect your USB mic to your iPhone.
 If you get an error message telling you that your device requires too much power, try adding a powered USB hub in the chain between your mic and the adapter.